US consumer confidence posts biggest gain in 17 years; downside risks remain

 "High confidence today reflects reopened activity but also policy's success in ring-fencing the impact from the loss of activity.
 This is not the moment to open the gates," said Steve Blitz, chief economist at TS Lombard in New York.
 "It underscores the recession's narrow impact."

-The survey's present situation measure, based on consumers' assessment of current business and labor market conditions, increased to a reading of 98.5 from 85.8 in August.
-The expectations index based on consumers' short-term outlook for income, business and labor market conditions jumped to 104.0 from a reading of 86.6 in August.
+The survey's present situation measure, based on consumers' assessment of current business and labour market conditions, increased to a reading of 98.5 from 85.8 in August.
+The expectations index based on consumers' short-term outlook for income, business and labour market conditions jumped to 104.0 from a reading of 86.6 in August.

 Consumers were upbeat on their income prospects.